syncfusion-content/javascript-docs/js/WebAPI/PdfViewer.md

 [POST&nbsp;&nbsp;/Api/PdfViewer/Load](http://js.syncfusion.com/demos/ejServices/api/PdfViewer/Load)

-It loads the PDF document in the PDF viewer control and process the PDF document for each request.
+Loads the PDF document into the PDF viewer control and parse the PDF document content on the server side, then return the necessary details for rendering PDF document content to the client side as JSON data.

 ### URL parameters